Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 0%, but the description provides meaningful semantic context for both parameters: 'username' is described as 'The authentication username of the owner' and 'tunnel_id' as 'The unique identifier of the requested tunnel'.
-This adds significant value beyond the bare schema, though it doesn't cover format constraints or examples.
+Schema coverage is 0%, but the description provides meaningful explanations for both parameters: username is 'the authentication username of the owner' and tunnel_id is 'the unique identifier of the requested tunnel', going beyond the raw schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.